dart-archive/jnigen/jni/README.md

 __To interface a complete java library, look forward for `jni_gen`.__

 ## Platform support
-The focus of this project is Android, since it already has a JVM and JNI allows interop with existing code and Platform APIs.
-Experimental desktop support exists for Linux using the JVM invocation API.
+The focus of this project is Flutter Android, since Flutter Android apps already have a JVM, and JNI enables interop with existing Java code and Android Platform APIs.
+This project also (partially) supports Linux desktop by spawning a JVM through JNI.

 ## Version note
-This library is at an early stage and the public API may rapidly change based on requirements of `jni_gen`.
+This library is at an early stage of development and we do not provide backwards compatibility of the API at this point.

 ## Documentation

-There are well-commented test files under `test/` directory and a flutter based example under `example/`.
+The test/ directory contains files with comments explaining the basics of this module, and the example/ directory contains a flutter example which also touches some Android-specifics.

 Using this library assumes some familiarity with JNI - it's threading model and object references, among other things.